Table of Contents

 While aesthetic appeal is important, it often drives up production costs.
 Aesthetic design elements, like texture or multi-colored parts, can increase tooling complexity and cycle time.

-Although aesthetics are important for consumer-facing products, manufacturers need to balance them with cost efficiency.
-In some cases, opting for simpler designs or fewer finishing steps may lead to a more cost-effective solution without sacrificing the product’s visual appeal.
+Although aesthetics is important for consumer products, manufacturers need to balance them with cost efficiency.
+In some cases, opting for simpler designs or fewer steps of finishing may lead to a more cost-effective solution without sacrificing the product’s visual appeal that might be important for some industries.

 8. Injection Molding Costs Across Different Production Volumes